 There are many things the Church has faced throughout history that have threatened its existence.
-The great persecutions of the past were harsh and caused many disciples to flee.
-Nobody likes to face hardships, but often times persecution has the opposite effect-people are scattered, and the Gospel spreads.
+The great persecutions of the past were harsh and caused many disciples to flee far and fast.
+Nobody likes to face hardships, but often times persecution brings people together and the Gospel spreads.
 When we are pressed from the outside, we ban together under a common cause.
 People seek God.

 Christianity has also had its fair share of internal threats.
 Squabbles on the inside often center around doctrinal issues.
-Many of these are small and relatively insignificant, and is why we see so many denominations today.
-Even though we have been divided in what we believe, we’ve still been able to overcome our personal convictions and work together.
-I have lots of Christian family outside of my fellowship, and wholeheartedly expect to see them when I get to heaven.
+Many of these are small and relatively insignificant, but some have led to church splits and caused the many denominations we see today.
+Even though we are divided in what we believe, we’re still been able to overcome our personal convictions and work together.
+I have many Christian family members and friends outside of my fellowship, and wholeheartedly expect to see them when I get to heaven.

-Politics has always been divisive, but that in itself isn’t bad.
+Politics has always been divisive, but having a different opinion isn’t bad.
 Our political system was created to keep itself in check, so some disagreement is unavoidable.
 But when you take politics, and couple with it an incomplete method of communication you get a recipe for disaster.

 The political divide has now begun to permeate all areas of life–even our faith.
 Our atmosphere of “being right” is preventing some from carrying out the true behaviors of Christianity–loving others and treating them with patience, respect, and kindness.
 Both left and right are using Christianity for their own benefit.
 That’s nothing new; Charlemagne, Constantine, and many others mixed religion with politics to gain followers and drive them to action.
 There is a political force today that is trying to pull every single person to one side or the other, and it doesn’t want you to stand in the middle.

-As you read this I want you to stop and think.
-Set aside the talking points.
+As you read this article I want you to stop and think.
+Set aside the talking points for just a little bit.
 Think Biblically for a moment.

 How does this behavior follow the Apostle Paul’s instructions?
 “No one should seek their own good, but the good of others”